Aouidate/aouidate.github.io/_posts/2025-07-08-Encoding_Sterochemistry.md

 # The Challenge: Representing stereochemistry for ML

 <div style="text-align: justify;">
-Capturing stereochemistry in molecular descriptors is not trivial.
+<p>Capturing stereochemistry in molecular descriptors is not trivial.
 Traditional QSAR descriptors are often 2D and may miss stereochemical differences entirely, leading to models that cannot distinguish between enantiomers.
-Fully 3D approaches (like CoMFA or CoMSIA) account for stereochemistry but require reliable conformer generation and alignment, which is computationally intensive and less suited to large, diverse datasets.
+Fully 3D approaches (like CoMFA or CoMSIA) account for stereochemistry but require reliable conformer generation and alignment, which is computationally intensive and less suited to large, diverse datasets.</p>

-A practical and scalable solution is to use 2D fingerprints that encode stereochemistry.
-The sensitivity of different fingerprints to stereochemical differences varies, and choosing the right one is key for robust and interpretable modeling.
+<p>A practical and scalable solution is to use 2D fingerprints that encode stereochemistry.
+The sensitivity of different fingerprints to stereochemical differences varies, and choosing the right one is key for robust and interpretable modeling.</p>
 </div>

 # Practical comparison: How well do fingerprints capture stereochemistry?